Department of Education Reporting Requirement

 METHOD USED TO DETERMINE STUDENTS ELIGIBILITY

-Per CARES Act Emergency Financial Aid Grants guidelines, Hood College must distribute funds directly to students who incurred costs due to the coronavirus and the subsequent suspension of on-campus operations.
-Such costs may include food, housing, course materials, technology, health care, and child-care.
+Per CARES Act Emergency Financial Aid Grants guidelines, Hood College distributed $556,750 in funding directly to students who incurred costs due to the coronavirus and the subsequent suspension of on-campus operations.
+Such costs included food, housing, course materials, technology, health care, and child-care.
 The method used to determine which students would receive Emergency Financial Aid Grants and the amount included the following considerations: (1) only including students who have filed a FAFSA ensures that they are Title IV eligible; (2) Pell-eligible students have more financial need; (3) those earning a bachelor’s degree were impacted more by the campus disruption; and (4) an application process is needed for those with special conditions not captured by the formula used for the majority of the funds.

 |Undergraduate Student Category||Award Per Student|